TheMaster1127/Destroy-1-Show-2/README.md

 - Random button positioning without overlapping
 - Custom algorithm for generating unique random positions
 - Win condition detection and message box display
+- Times the user and shows the best time
 - Responsive design for various screen sizes

 ## Technologies Used